-Toronto’s Festival of Beer invited me to hang out in their social lounge and enjoy the excitement that was great beer, food, music, and company!
+Toronto’s Festival of Beer invited me to hang out in their social lounge and enjoy the excitement that was the great beer, food, music, and company!

 I took a lot more selfies than expected, but made sure there was plenty of time to walk around Bandshell Park at Exhibition Place and experience the festival first hand.

 After overseeing the whole grounds and sampling a satisfying amount of beer and food, my partner in crime, Chris, and I reflected on the top 5 reasons why Toronto’s Festival of Beer is an event you can’t miss!
-Check out our list and hopefully we’ll see you there next year!
+Check out our list, and hopefully, we’ll see you there next year!

 Number 1 Reason – Drinks